Teachers air grievances, call demonstration an 'uprising'

 "They are starving our school districts," said North Carolina Association of Educators President Mark Jewell.
 "Public education is the economy.
 It's for everyone.
 It's the one thing that in society every facet benefits from, and we're not doing a very good job of it."

-NCAE has called the May 16 demonstration "an uprising" after so much has been stripped away from education over the years.
+NCAE has called the May 16 demonstration "an uprising" after so much has been stripped away from education during the years.

 "If it were a business, it would be shut down," said Jewell.